cnti-testcatalog/testsuite/USAGE.md

 #### :heavy_check_mark: To check if there are [service accounts that are automatically mapped](https://bit.ly/C0034_service_account_mapping)
 <details> <summary>Details for Service Account Mapping</summary>

-<p><b>Dangerous Capabilities:</b> The automatic mounting of service account tokens should be disabled.
+<p><b>Service Account Mapping:</b> The automatic mounting of service account tokens should be disabled.

 <b>Remediation:</b> Disable automatic mounting of service account tokens to PODs either at the service account level or at the individual POD level, by specifying the automountServiceAccountToken: false.
 Note that POD level takes precedence.